apple/ccs-calendarserver/doc/Admin/MultiServerDeployment.rst

 * `Memcached`_: All Calendar Server hosts need to share access to memcached

-* `Proxy Database`_: Normally the Proxy (delegation) database is kept in a local sqlite database, which is not sharable.
-Create an additional database on the DB server to hold the Proxy DB, then configure all the servers to use it.
+* `Proxy Database`_: In previous versions, the proxy (delegate) database was a separate SQLite or Postgres container, however as of 6.0 this data is stored in the primary database along with other user data, so no special steps are required here.

 * `Directory Services`_: All servers should have access to the same directory services data that defines users, groups, resources, and locations.
 Calendar Server provides a highly flexible LDAP client to leverage existing directory servers, or you can use local XML files.